percona/everest-doc/docs/use/db_provision.md

 6. On the **Scheduled Backups** page, set up a schedule if you wish to run backup jobs for your new database.

     Click **Create backup schedule**.
-The backup schedule pop-up is dispalyed.
+The backup schedule pop-up is displayed.

     Provide the following details on this page: